vedprakash-m/carpool/docs/CI-CD-SETUP.md

 ## Overview

 The VCarpool project uses a comprehensive GitHub Actions CI/CD pipeline that automatically builds, tests, and deploys the application to Azure.
-The pipeline supports multiple environments (dev, test, prod) with infrastructure-as-code provisioning using Bicep templates.
+The pipeline uses infrastructure-as-code provisioning with Bicep templates for a single production environment.

 ## Architecture